-The second subject concerns the defense by new malware detection methods.
-We have presented in [17] and in [18] a method to detect malware based on the static analysis of program data flo graphs.
+We work on the construction of new anti-viral methods.
+We have presented in [10] and in [20], [21] a method to detect malware based on the static analysis of program data flow graphs.
 We dub this approach morphological detection.
 We try to show that it is possible to recognize a malware by identifying its data flow graphs.
-We are currently trying to experiment our ideas and to validate it.
+We are currently trying to experiment our ideas and to validate them.
 For this, we use various tree automata techniques.
 This is a part of the detection track.